Mitsubishi Motors: 1980s: U.S. entry

 Despite the ongoing tensions between Chrysler and Mitsubishi, they agreed to unite in a vehicle manufacturing operation in Normal, Illinois.
 The 50/50 venture provided a way to circumvent the voluntary import restrictions, while providing a new line of compact and subcompact cars for Chrysler.
 Diamond-Star Motors (DSM)—from the parent companies' logos: three diamonds (Mitsubishi) and a pentastar (Chrysler)—was incorporated in October 1985, and in April 1986, ground was broken on a 1.9-million-square-foot (177,000 m^{2}) production facility in Normal.
 In 1987, the company was selling 67,000 cars a year in the U.S., but when the plant was completed in March 1988, it offered an annual capacity of 240,000 vehicles.
 Initially, three platform-sharing compact 2+2 coupés were released, the Mitsubishi Eclipse, Eagle Talon, and Plymouth Laser, with other models being introduced in subsequent years.

+In 1983, Mitsubishi expanded its Middle Eastern distribution network by appointing Al Habtoor Motors LLC as its exclusive authorized dealer in the United Arab Emirates.
+The agreement established a regional infrastructure of showrooms and service facilities spanning Dubai, Abu Dhabi, and the Northern Emirates.
+This network assumed responsibility for the sales, domestic distribution, and technical maintenance of the manufacturer's passenger cars, off-road vehicles, and commercial trucks.

 Before receiving government approval for this project, Mitsubishi had to express contrition over "defective" Mitsubishi trucks imported to China in 1984 and 1985.
 By 1989, Mitsubishi's worldwide production, including its overseas affiliates, had reached 1.5 million units.

 Mitsubishi Motors went public in 1988, ending its status as the only one of Japan's 11 auto manufacturers to be privately held.
 Mitsubishi Heavy Industries agreed to reduce its share to 25%, retaining its position as largest single stockholder.
 Chrysler, meanwhile, increased its holding to over 20%.
 The capital raised by this initial offering enabled Mitsubishi to pay off part of its debts, as well as to expand its investments throughout Southeast Asia, where it was by now operating in the Philippines, Malaysia, and Thailand.